evanmays/cherrycore/README.md

 ![Indicator of if Unit Tests workflow are passing](https://github.com/evanmays/cherrycore/actions/workflows/SVUT.yml/badge.svg)

 A deep learning training core.
-First ~~on paper~~, then in verilator, then on FPGA.
+First ~~on paper~~, then in verilator, then on FPGA, then on ASIC?
 The goal is to put the AS in ASIC... it's not even turing complete, but it trains neural nets faster and gets more done on a single chip.

 I've got some weak stuff running on actual hardware.
 Train MNIST this year?

 # Intruction Set Architecture
 Notes in `ISA in Cherry ISA.pdf` and `experiments/compiler/assembler.py`

-Same cache bandwidth as a 3090 but due to the larger tile size we have 4x the arithmetic intensity on cache transfers.
+Same cache bandwidth as a 3090 but due to the larger tile size we have 4x the arithmetic intensity (large matmul) on cache transfers.
 So, once data is on chip, the programs complete in a quarter the time.

 Users can specify certain loops to have the loop bodies run in parallel.
 These parallel runs of the loops each have their own regfiles.